 Greater spot-nosed monkey

 To construct a Neighbour-Joining tree using the Tamura-Nei model, with bootstrapping, click the Tree button and select the Geneious Tree Builder.
-You should reset any changed parameters to the defaults by pressing the Reset to Defaults button (if this option is greyed out then the defaults settings are already selected).
+Check that the default parameters are initially set by clicking Reset to Defaults.

 For the genetic distance model select Tamura-Nei and for the tree build method select Neighbor-Joining.
 Set the outgroup to “SIV-MON; Mona monkey; AY340701”.
 This sequence will be used to root the tree.

 To calculate support values for the tree use bootstrapping.
 To do this, tick the box next to Resample tree and select Bootstrap in the dropdown box next to resampling method.
-Use 100 bootstrap samples and a support threshold of 0.
-Do not use more than 100 samples for this example analysis, as the more samples you choose, the longer the analysis will take.
-If you would rather use the provided tree you can do so by clicking here.
+Set number of replicates to 100 and the support threshold to 0.

 The tree building options should now look similar to this: